DevBobcorn/CornCraft/Assets/Third Party Assets.md

 - [**Atmospheric Height Fog**](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/atmospheric-height-fog-optimized-fog-for-consoles-mobile-and-vr-143825): Provides fog for environment, can be removed.

 - [**Magica Cloth 2**](https://assetstore.unity.com/packages/tools/physics/magica-cloth-2-242307): Cloth/Hair physics simulation for rigged characters.
-You can remove the `Physics` GameObject from player render prefab if not using this asset, or you can instead use the blocky-lookng vanilla player render.
+You can remove the `Physics` GameObject from player render prefab if not using this asset, or you can instead use the blocky vanilla player render.

 Also, there are some free assets included in the repo just for convenience.
 It is recommended that you claim these assets from Asset Store so as to get updates and avoid potential licensing issues.
 Below is a list of them: